Edd Mann Developer

 DNSMasq and the magical part

-Now that we have successfully setup are MAMP stack its time to add the magic sauce which makes this setup o’ so much better.
-I have already documented what DNSMasq is and how to set it up on a Linux distribution (Ubuntu) in a previous article so I will just skip the introductions and install it.
-To install DNSMasq on Mac OSX I have decided to follow a similar process to MySQL and let Homebrew do all the hard work.
+Now that we have successfully set up our MAMP stack, it is time to add the magic sauce which makes this setup so much better.
+I have already documented what DNSMasq is and how to set it up on a Linux distribution (Ubuntu) in a previous article, so I will just skip the introductions and install it.
+To install DNSMasq on Mac OSX I have decided to follow a similar process to MySQL and let Homebrew do all the heavy lifting.

 $ brew install dnsmasq

-Once successfully downloaded/installed follow the onscreen instructions and copy the configuration file to ‘/usr/local/etc/dnsmasq.conf’.
-Before continuing on to the second stage of installation however, we need to tell DNSMasq (using the copied configuration file) that we want any address with a TLD of ‘.dev’ to loopback to our own machine.
+Once successfully downloaded and installed, follow the on-screen instructions and copy the configuration file to /usr/local/etc/dnsmasq.conf.
+Before continuing on to the second stage of installation, however, we need to tell DNSMasq (using the copied configuration file) that we want any address with a TLD of ‘.dev’ to loop back to our own machine.

 address=/dev/127.0.0.1